More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Precedents

-These principles are not new, even if the argument proposed here is.
+These principles are not new.
 Several organizing traditions have attempted versions of what I'm arguing for.
 Each achieved something real, and each fell short in ways worth examining.
 I'll sketch four, focusing in each case on what worked and what the tradition's framework could not address.

 Deep organizing.
-Jane McAlevey's work (both as a practitioner and in No Shortcuts, 2016) represents the most developed contemporary model for building workers' organizations that treat members as whole people embedded in communities rather than as atomized grievance-holders.
+Jane McAlevey's work (both as a practitioner and in No Shortcuts, 2016) builds workers' organizations that treat members as whole people embedded in communities rather than as atomized grievance-holders.
 Her methods are concrete: identify organic leaders (people others already turn to, not self-selectors), build supermajority participation before acting, use structure tests to verify real support.
-The results, where applied, have been impressive — particularly in healthcare and education, where workers' communities and workplaces overlap.
+The method works best where workers' communities and workplaces overlap, as in healthcare and education.

-Brazil's MST (Movimento dos Trabalhadores Rurais Sem Terra) extends the integration further, folding land occupation, education, gender politics, production, and political formation into a single organizational practice grounded in territorial control — the most dimensionally comprehensive left case documented, with the strongest reproduction conditions.
-The territorial base is what makes the dimensional integration possible: settlement schools, cooperatives, and seed networks can function as permanent infrastructure because they sit on land the movement physically controls.[50]
+Brazil's MST (Movimento dos Trabalhadores Rurais Sem Terra) extends the integration further, folding land occupation, education, gender politics, production, and political formation into a single organizational practice grounded in territorial control.
+The territorial base is what makes the dimensional integration possible: settlement schools, cooperatives, and seed networks can function as permanent infrastructure because they sit on land the movement physically controls.[54]

 Democratic organization-building.
-Ella Baker's organizing philosophy, developed through SNCC and documented in Barbara Ransby's Ella Baker and the Black Freedom Movement (2003), came closest to making democratic organization-building — not organization-building in general, but democratic form as such — a primary goal rather than a means to campaign victories.
+Ella Baker's organizing philosophy, developed through SNCC and documented in Barbara Ransby's Ella Baker and the Black Freedom Movement (2003), treated democratic organization-building — not organization-building in general, but democratic form as such — as a primary goal rather than a means to campaign victories.
 Her critique of charismatic leadership and her insistence on developing local decision-making capacity treated democratic organization as the goal, not the vehicle.
 SNCC at its best practiced this: young organizers embedded in local communities, following local leadership instead of bringing in external agendas.

 But SNCC ultimately fractured, along lines of race, gender, and strategic direction, in ways that confirm the difficulty of what I'm proposing.
 The organization had no general framework for understanding why intra-movement divisions proved so persistent, and no developed practice for confronting the material interests (in racial privilege, in gendered authority, in credential-based status) that its members brought with them into the movement.
 Baker understood the problem intuitively; SNCC as an organization could not institutionalize the solution.[56]

 Confronting intra-class privilege.
 The Sojourner Truth Organization, active in Chicago-area workplaces during the 1970s, tried something different: making the confrontation of intra-class privilege a precondition for class unity rather than a byproduct of it.
 Drawing on C.L.R.
 James and informed by the legacy of John Brown, STO organizers worked to create situations in which white workers could experience cross-racial solidarity as materially superior to racial division — not through lectures about privilege but through joint action in which the division was concretely costly.
-The key insight, documented in Michael Staudenmaier's Truth and Revolution (2012), was that you cannot simply tell workers their investment in racial hierarchy is against their interests; you have to build organizational contexts in which they discover this through practice.
+The premise was that you cannot simply tell workers their investment in racial hierarchy is against their interests; you have to build organizational contexts in which they discover this through practice.
 The same point applies more broadly: all forms of class-societal benefit — not just racial privilege — need to be confronted through organizational practice, not ideological correction.

 Where STO fell short was twofold.
 First, it focused on one axis of privilege (race) without developing a general analysis of why workers invest in class rule across multiple domains.
 Second, it remained a small cadre organization that never achieved mass scale — in part because its confrontational approach to white workers' racial investments, however principled, was difficult to sustain without the broader organizational infrastructure that could make cross-racial solidarity consistently rewarding in practice.[57]